GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

              Spatial Reference:           None

           Flag :option:`-t` skips creation of attribute table.
 The import process will be significantly faster.
+You can also avoid building topology by :option:`-b` flag.

           In the case of :grasscmd:`r.in.lidar` is also used flag :option:`-e` which extends current computational region to